Patrick (sportswear company): History

-Kevin “King” Keegan was one of the most remarkable players on the Patrick soccer team.
-Starting his career in 1968, he starred in the English Pro League, where he ended as a coach in September 2008.
-He played in the English national team, where he managed to score 21 goals in 63 international matches.
-Pélé chose him to be part of the 100 best soccer players in the world.
+Kevin Keegan was one of the most remarkable players on the Patrick football team.
+Starting his career in 1968, he starred in the English First Division, where he ended as a coach in September 2008.
+He played in the England national team, where he managed to score 21 goals in 63 international matches.
+Pelé chose him to be part of the 100 best footballers in the world.